FAQ on the CPC Initiative

 - Most importantly, though, the CMS Innovation Center has made clear that practices can use the first year of the CPC initiative to adopt the underlying components of the comprehensive primary care model.

-16. Which of my patients are eligible to participate, and how are patients assigned to the project?
+12. Which patients are eligible to participate, and how are patients assigned to the project?
 Can they opt in/out?

 According to the CMS Innovation Center, to be eligible for participation, beneficiaries must: